Anik2109/py_problems/README.md

 .
 ├── math_operations.py      # Python script with all functions
 ├── math_operations.ipynb   # Jupyter Notebook with all functions
+├── client.py               # Script to call and demonstrate functions
 ├── README.md               # Documentation